puli/cli/README.md

 $ puli dump
 ```

-Use `puli list` to list the contents of the repository:
+Use `puli ls` to list the contents of the repository:

 ```
-$ puli list
+$ puli ls
-$ puli list /acme/demo
+$ puli ls /acme/demo
 ```

 Read [Puli at a Glance] if you want to learn more about Puli.